mozilla/mozillians-tests/README.md

 [JRE]: http://www.oracle.com/technetwork/java/javase/downloads/index.html

 ### Python
-Before you will be able to run these tests you will need to have Python 2.6 installed(or a newer stable version).
+Before you will be able to run these tests, you will need to have Python 2.6 installed (or a newer, stable version).

 Run